Troy Miller’s Rebuttal Attempt To “Something Different: Lunar Sabbaths”

 But first, here is how I determine truth: 1.
 If I find a single text that says “thus saith YHVH”, (Deuteronomy 8:3b, Matthew 4:10, Luke 4:8), it is truth, and I must admit it, and obey His command, whether there are 2-3 witnesses or not.

 My reply: Of course, Troy and I agree that if the Almighty says to do something then we should obey Him, regardless of any witnesses.
-This makes for a nice foundation to both our arguments, but doesn't prove or disprove the lunar sabbath doctrine.
+This makes for a nice foundation for both our arguments, but doesn't prove or disprove the lunar sabbath doctrine.

 Troy's Comment #3: